These are the final rules we are introducing to reform the overdraft market.

 This paper summarises the feedback we received, and our response to it.
 We are going ahead with our proposals, with some minor changes.
 We are extending the implementation period for some elements of the package, to ensure that firms have enough time to implement significant changes properly.

-We are consulting separately in CP19/18 on further proposals to require firms to publish overdraft fees and charges for overdrafts as part of the current account service metrics.
+In October 2019 we published new rules in PS19/25 that require firms to publish fees and charges for overdrafts as part of the current account service metrics.

 We looked at overdrafts as part of our High-Cost Credit Review.